MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 >
 > - Although you can have related table fields as a **View column** or a **Find column** or a **Filter column** in a table's Quick Find View, related table fields are not supported by Dataverse search and hence ignored.
 >
-> - If the length of text in a table column is changed and the column is set to **Simple Search View**, the import may not be successful and the following error occur.
+> - If the length of text in a table column is changed and the column is set to **Simple Search View**, the import may not be successful and the following error may occur.
 >
 >    *Length is not valid because this is an indexed attribute and hence cannot have size greater than 1700.*
 >
->    The "indexed attribute" can't extend beyond 1700 bytes.
-If the corresponding column is registered in the **Quick Find View**, remove the corresponding column to **Quick Find View** and try to re-export after a time interval.
+>    The indexed attribute can't extend beyond 1700 bytes.
+If the corresponding column is registered in the **Quick Find View**, remove the corresponding column from the **Quick Find View** and try to re-export after a time interval.
 For more information, see [Maximum capacity specifications for SQL Server](/sql/sql-server/maximum-capacity-specifications-for-sql-server?view=sql-server-ver16&preserve-view=true).
 >
 > - Updates to calculated fields and lookups are not automatically synced in Dataverse search.
 Data is refreshed whenever a field that is configured for Dataverse search is updated in a record.
 >